atmacafurkan/harmonic-syntax-tabulator/README.md

 ## About
-This is a very early start to making a shiny app for a harmonic syntax tabulator with Merge, Label, and Agree as operations.
-Intended use is to automate output generation and file creating to feed into programs like MaxEnt Grammar Tool for constraint learning.

-Intended functions:
-- Take a table as numeration, with items specified for their features, merge conditions, and agree conditions
-- Give options to activate markedness constraints for each feature
-- Enable selecting which operations count as steps
-- Output a tsv file for use in other software for learning OT & Harmonic grammars
-- Output a latex file with tree representations and OT-tableaus
+This is a shiny app to use for "Harmonic Syntax" the explanations for which are under development.

+This is an OT tabulator for a cyclic syntax with operations Merge, Label, and Agree.
+All the operations and the required functions are saved in harmonic_syntax.R

+TabulatorInterface.R is the shiny app under development.

+## version info: broken alpha :)

+Further development notes:

+-   Add fields for uploading numerations

+-   Add options to save the derivations to distinct folders based on the numeration

+-   Reactive UI for step-wise use (upload numeration, go through the derivation, continue with weight optimization, output a latex file for evaluation steps and forest trees for winning candidates)